 People may choose a direct cremation if they do not want the ‘fuss’ of a funeral or because they don’t feel that they can relate to a traditional funeral.
 Others choose this option as they plan to hold a commemorative service later.

 Some are choosing direct cremation because it is perceived to be the cheapest option.
 Although this is often the case, it is also possible to plan an affordable funeral or cremation which is less restrictive.
-Please don’t hesitate to contact us if you would like to discuss direct cremation, or one of our simple options.
+We offer two different direct cremation services at Full Circle and please contact us if you would like to know more.

 Scattering at a favourite place – if you wish the ashes to be taken out of the country, please tell us so we can provide the relevant documents for you